-THE YOUNG TALIPOT.
+THE YOUNG TALIPOT

 When the Talipot attains full maturity, it grows somewhat smaller leaves, and develops a gigantic bud some four feet in height.
-In due course it bursts with a report, and a lovely white blossom unfolds itself, and spreads into a majestic pyramid of cream-coloured flowers, which rise to a height of twenty feet above the leafy crown.
-The fruit which follows on this magnificent blossoming consists THE TALIPOT.

-of innumerable nuts, which, however, are useless.
-Their appearance is a sign that the noble tree is near its end.
-It now begins to droop, its magnificent leaves wither, and within a year it falls dead.
+In due course this bursts with a report, and a lovely white blossom unfolds itself, and spreads into a majestic pyramid of cream-coloured flowers, which rise to a height of twenty feet above the leafy crown.
+The fruit which follows on this magnificent blossoming consists of innumerable nuts, which, however, have no use.
+Their appearance is a sign that the noble tree is nearing its end.
+It now begins to droop, its grand leaves wither, and within a year it falls dead.
 In our little picture below will be seen a Talipot Palm in flower.
-Here, in the Kandyan district beautiful palms of many species flourish amongst the tea lending the quality of picturesqueness to fields which would otherwise appear monotonous.
+Here, in the Kandyan district beautiful palms of many species flourish amongst the tea, lending the quality of picturesqueness to fields which would otherwise appear monotonous.
+Robert Knox's quaint description of the Talipot is worth quoting.
+He says:-